ezra-buckingham/ezra-buckingham.github.io/README.md

 hugo new blog/test.md
 ```

-Note: I use 20 x 5 aspect ratio for picutres.
+Note: I use 20 x 5 aspect ratio for pictures.
 This can be done in Photos.

+## Comments

+Comments use an external third-party.
+I have no idea what I am doing.

 ## Acknowledgements